AI Art Is Exploding. Here Is Everything You Need to Know About How It Works

 How AI Image Generation Actually Works

 During training, a diffusion model is shown millions of real images.
 For each image, the training process gradually adds random noise, bit by bit, until the original image has been completely destroyed and only random static remains.
-The model watches this happen and learns what the noise-addition process looks like at each step.
+The model watches this happen and learns what the noise-addition process looks like at every step.
+Then it is taught to reverse the process: given a noisy image at any stage, can the model predict what the slightly less noisy version looked like one step earlier?
+Through millions of iterations across millions of images, the model learns to denoise with extraordinary precision.

-When you type a prompt into an image generator, the model starts with pure random noise and iteratively denoises it, guided by the text description you provided, until an image emerges that matches your words.
+Think of it this way.
+Imagine covering a photograph with static, like television interference, in thousands of tiny steps until it is completely unrecognisable.
+A diffusion model learns to reverse that process: given static, how do you peel back the layers to arrive at a coherent image?
+When you type a prompt into an image generator, the model starts with pure random noise and iteratively denoises it, guided by your text description, until an image emerges that matches your words.
 The result appears in seconds.
-The process that produces it involves thousands of individual denoising steps happening almost simultaneously on specialised hardware.
+The process producing it involves thousands of individual denoising steps happening almost simultaneously on specialised hardware.

-The Role of Text Understanding
+The Role of Your Text Prompt

 The Major AI Image Tools in 2026